-16. Jesus tells his disciples three times, "Peace be with you" (John 20:19, 21, 26).
-How does Jesus give you peace in your life?
-"Believe that Jesus is the Christ" John could not be more straightforward about his reasons for writing this book.
-He wants his readers-he wants us- to believe that Jesus is the Christ, the King, the Son of God, the Suffering Servant.
+"Believe that Jesus is the Christ"

+John could not be more straightforward about his reasons for writing this book.
+He wants his readers-he wants us-to believe that Jesus is the Christ, the King, the Son of God, the Suffering Servant.
 He wants us to have eternal life through the work Jesus has done on our behalf.
-To read a book like this is to be brought to a point of stark decision Do we believe in Jesus or not?
+To read a book like this is to be brought to a point of stark decision.
+Do we believe in Jesus or not?
 Do we believe he is who he claims to be?
-Do we believe he died as a sacrifice so tha sinners might be forgiven of their sin?
+Do we believe he died as a sacrifice so that sinners might be forgiven of their sin?
 Do we believe he rose from the dead?
-These are questions we cannot simpli ignore or avoid.
+These are questions we cannot simply ignore or avoid.
 Why?
-Because to ignore the question is to answer it-it is to admit that we do not really believe this it is to admit that, despite everything we now know of Jesus, we think it is safe to turn away and do nothing.
+Because to ignore the question is to answer it-it is to admit that we do not really believe this; it is to admit that, despite everything we now know of Jesus, we think it is safe to turn away and do nothing.

 But, of course, John will have none of that.
 We have read his book.
-Now we must answer his question: Do we believe or not?
-5 17.
-What was it like for you when you finally made the decision to turn to Jesus in faith and repentance?
-Wha was God doing in your heart when you first believed?
+Now we must answer his question: Do we believe or not?5

+17. What was it like for you when you finally made the decision to turn to Jesus in faith and repentance?
+What was God doing in your heart when you first believed?